Obese Records: 2005–2015: Expansion and later years

-2011–2016: Later years, defunction

-Following Hilltops Hoods departure to start their own label with EMI, Obese Records continued to focus on both established artists and underground locals.
-Plethora Records was founded as Obese' Records subsidiary soul label in 2010.
+In 2008, Hilltops Hoods departured from Obese Records to start their own label, Golden Era Records, with EMI.
+Obese continued to focus on both established artists and underground local acts, and founded the subsidiary soul label Plethora Records, in 2009.

-In 2012, Obese filmed episodes for Obese TV, their web series.
-In 2013, Obese Records signed its first management contract with emcee Kerser, at that point having divisions for sales, publicity, marketing, accounts, and A&R. In 2013, Pegz expanded the company by opening a second retail store in the Melbourne neighbourhood of Frankston, which stocked music, merchandise, street apparel, spray paint, art supplies, DVDs, and street art magazines.
+In 2012, Obese filmed episodes for a new web series, Obese TV.
+In 2013, Obese Records signed its first management contract with Kerser, at that point having divisions for sales, publicity, marketing, accounts, and A&R. On 8 March that same year, Pegz expanded the company by opening a second retail store at 6 Wells Street in the Melbourne neighbourhood of Frankston, which stocked music, merchandise, street apparel, spray paint, art supplies, DVDs, and street art magazines.

 Periscope Pictures announced on 19 September 2013, that Obese Records would be distributing its documentary Hunter: For The Record locally in Australia.
-The feature film chronicles hip hop artist Robert Hunter before his death from cancer in 2011.
+The feature film chronicles hip-hop artist Robert Hunter before his death from cancer in 2011.
 Hunter had released all his albums on Obese, and in conjunction with the DVD, the label released his final album, Bring it All Back, posthumously.

+In 2014, Obese Records relocated from its original spot at 4A Izett Street in Prahran, to 211 Commercial Road in South Yarra, and in the following year, sold its Frankston store just two years after opening.

+2016–present: Closure and legacy
-In 2016, after 21 years, Obese Records shut down for good, with no specific reason ever given.
-However, Pegz wrote a short statement about the label.
-It read:

-"I am so thankful for the times we shared.
+On 7 May 2016, after 21 years, Pegz shut down Obese Records.
+While no specific reasons were given, Pegz released a short statement the week before, expressing his gratitude:"I am so thankful for the times we shared.
 We ruled the country for a beautiful moment.
-The little record store that launched Australian hip hop to the masses.
-Thank you for your amazing support and contribution over her 21 years."
+The little record store that launched Australian hip-hop to the masses.
+Thank you for your amazing support and contribution over her 21 years."Following the shutdown, artists and fans took to Facebook to share anecdotes and memories of the business.
+Dialectrix stated "No one has been more instrumental in helping my music career than Pegz and everyone who’s helped me over the years at Obese Records," and Hau Latukefu (of Koolism) stated "At one point, you couldn't go anywhere without seeing an 'Obese Records: Fatter Than Ya Mama' sticker posted on a wall, a street sign or a car's back window.
+It's safe to say, local hip hop wouldn't be where it is now without their input."

+A 2026 documentary covering the history of Melbourne's hip-hop scene titled "Undeniable: The Evolution of Melbourne Hip-Hop" features interviews from former staff and artists affiliated with Obese Records, with DJ FX (Kerris Aickin) stating in the film "Obese Records were like the saving grace for hip-hop music in Melbourne."